ajberkley/cl-binary-store/benchmarking.md

     CCL CL-BINARY-STORE
      OUTPUT SIZE: 0.10 MB
      WRITE: 19.08 ms at 5 MB/sec
-     READ : 0.35 ms at 288 MB/sec  <-- this is weird, and maybe a bug?
+     READ : 0.35 ms at 288 MB/sec  <-- this is weird, and probably a bug?